jwestjohn03/ChessOpenings/README.md

 # ChessOpenings
-Intro project into data science by analyzing a chess database of games to analyze opening data such as winrates and popularities at different ratings.
+This project analyzes a Kaggle dataset of chess games to view opening popularity and winrates.
+It also explores how these characteristics vary across the rating ladder and includes visualizations for opening popularity, win rates, draw rates, and more.